Connect with others who understand.

 Intertrigo

-Intertrigo is a skin condition that is caused by skin rubbing together in skin folds.
-Humidity, sweat, irritating fabrics, bacterial infections, and poor hygiene can trigger intertrigo and cause inflammation and abrasions that may appear similar to inverse psoriasis.
-A combination of anti-inflammatory creams and topical antifungals should help.
-Powders that help keep the area dry are also commonly used.
+Intertrigo is a skin condition that’s caused by skin rubbing together in skin folds.
+Factors such as humidity, sweat, irritating fabrics, and bacterial infections can contribute to intertrigo.
+This causes inflammation and abrasions that may appear similar to inverse psoriasis.

 Seborrheic Dermatitis